Migrating a database from a third-party MySQL® cluster to a Yandex Managed Service for MySQL® cluster

 ManuallyTerraform-

 Create a Managed Service for MySQL® target cluster in any suitable configuration.
-Note that:
+In which case:

 -